chattiavato-a11y/hasheeshium/Chatbot/chatbot/main/README.md

 - Easy customization of models and system prompts
 - Support for AI Gateway integration
 - Clean, responsive UI that works on mobile and desktop
-- 🔁 BM25 retrieval layer for bilingual OPS knowledge snippets
+- 🔁 BM25 retrieval layer for bilingual OPS knowledge snippets enriched with the OPS HCI 2025 service catalog
-- 🌐 English/Spanish UX toggle with client capability detection (WebGPU/WebNN/WebML/WebLLM)
+- 🌐 English/Spanish UX toggle with client capability detection (WebGPU/WebNN/WebML/WebLLM/TinyLLM)
+- 🔄 Hybrid orchestration that streams from Cloudflare Workers AI and activates Google Gemini cross-checking when confidence drops

 ## Features

 - 💬 Simple and responsive chat interface
 - ⚡ Server-Sent Events (SSE) for streaming responses
 - 🧠 Powered by Cloudflare Workers AI LLMs
+- 🤝 Optional Google Gemini synthesis when BM25 retrieval confidence is low
 - 🛠️ Built with TypeScript and Cloudflare Workers
 - 📱 Mobile-friendly design
 - 🔄 Maintains chat history on the client